TimesysGit/board-farm-rest-api/integrations/Fuego/README.md

 ```

 This would install the Fuego board 'rp4' as node in the Jenkins
-interface, and add two jobs that Jenkins can use to perform those
+interface, and add two jobs that Jenkins can use to perform tests on the
-tests on the board.
+board.

-Now, the tests can be executed manually using the Jenkins interface,
+With the jobs defined as shown, the tests can be executed manually using
-or they can be scheduled usig Jenkins features (e.g. triggering
+the Jenkins interface, or they can be scheduled usig Jenkins features
-jobs based on schedules or Jenkins-detected events).
+(e.g.  triggering jobs based on schedules or Jenkins-detected events).

 ## Future work

 ### LabControl

-Tim Bird is working on development of a standalone board farm server
+Tim Bird is developing a standalone board farm server called
-called "LabControl".
-This project implements the board farm REST API
+"LabControl".
+This project implements the board farm REST API in a
-in a CGI/WSGI script, suitable for integration into a web server on
+CGI/WSGI script, suitable for integration into a web server on your lab
-your lab site.
-It also includes a command line interface tool called
+site.
+It also includes a command line interface tool called 'lc'.
+This
-'lc'.
-This code is not yet ready for production use, but you
+code is not yet ready for production use, but you can review the project
-can review the project if you like.
+if you like.

 The git repository is at https://github.com/tbird20d/labcontrol